-What is the asset allocation planned for this financial product?
+What is the planned asset allocation for this financial product?

-A minimum of 60% of assets will be invested in issuers that are aligned with the E/S characteristics promoted (#1 Aligned with the E/S characteristics); among these investments, those considered sustainable investments will represent at least 10% of assets (#1A Sustainable).
-The rest (40%) will consist of cash, cash equivalents as well as unscreened investments and will not be aligned with the E/S characteristics promoted (#2 Other).
+A minimum of 65% of assets will be invested in issuers aligned with the E/S characteristics promoted (#1 Aligned with the E/S characteristics).
+Among these investments, those considered as sustainable investments will represent at least 10% of the assets (#1A Sustainable).
+The remaining portion of the assets (<35%) will consist of cash, cash equivalents as well as unscreened investments and will not be aligned with the E/S characteristics promoted (#2 Other).

-- #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. - #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.

+#2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.

-The #1 Aligned with E/S characteristics category includes:
+The category #1 Aligned with E/S characteristics covers:

-- the #1A Sustainable sub-category covering sustainable investments with environmental or social objectives. - the #1B Other E/S characteristics sub-category covering investments aligned with environmental or social characteristics that are not considered sustainable.
+- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

-To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?
-(Include the methodology used to calculate alignment with the EU taxonomy and why; and the minimum share in transitional and enabling activities)
+What is the minimum share of investments with an environmental objective aligned with the EU Taxonomy? (including what methodology is used for the calculation of the alignment with the EU Taxonomy and why; and what the minimum share of transitional and enabling activities)